The Bible Doesn’t Teach the Secret Rapture

 - Two men in the field.
 The field represents the world (Matthew 13:38).
 When Jesus comes again, there will be two kinds of laborers laboring out in the field-the false and the true.
 This is why He said, “Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity” (Matthew 7:22, 23).

-Although the secret rapture scenario may appear comforting and soothing, there is absolutely no scriptural support for it.
+These two concept don’t support the Secret Rapture theory.
+Although the secret rapture scenario may appear comforting and soothing, there is no scriptural backing for it.
 Instead, the Bible plainly teaches that when Jesus comes again, all of our senses will be bombarded with His coming.

 In His service,